sara-nl/parallel-image-classification/README.md

 ```
 mpirun -np 4 classification.py --arch EfficientNetB7 --epochs 50
 ```
 Please replace the `-np 4` argument with the actual number of processors (i.e., GPUs) available on the system.
+For example, if each node has 4 GPUs, and two nodes are used, then `-np 8` should be used.
+The code will automatically bind each MPI process to a corresponding GPU.
 The `--arch` argument should be chosen from the list of Keras applications.
 The `--epochs` parameters can be chosen accordingly.
 After the training, the model is saved in `model.h5` file.

 `classification.py` will automatically balance the dataset (if it is imbalanced) by calculating the `class_weight`.